 The Department of Marketing offers the undergraduate major in marketing and the subprogram in marketing that leads to the Ph.D. in business administration.
-Additionally, the department participates in the M.B.A. program, which is offered by the Tippie School of Management; see Master of Business Administration Program in the Catalog.
+Additionally, the department participates in the M.B.A. program; see Master of Business Administration Program in the Catalog.

-The Department of Marketing (Tippie College of Business), the Departments of Communication Studies and Health and Human Physiology, and the School of Journalism and Mass Communication (College of Liberal Arts and Sciences) collaborate to offer the undergraduate Certificate in Event Planning.
+The Department of Marketing (Tippie College of Business), the Departments of Communication Studies and Health and Human Physiology, and the School of Journalism and Mass Communication (College of Liberal Arts and Sciences) collaborate to offer the undergraduate Certificate in Event Management.
 Students who earn the certificate will know and be able to demonstrate the basic principles of organizing a successful event.
-They will gain a robust understanding of the diverse field of event planning and careers in the event planning industry.
-For information about the certificate, see Event Planning in the Catalog.
+They will gain a robust understanding of the diverse field of event management and careers in the event management industry.
+For information about the certificate, see the Certificate in Event Management in the Catalog.

 Undergraduate Program of Study

 - Marketing subprogram for the Doctor of Philosophy in Business Administration